deepseekcoder2/ayechef/README.md

 **Option B: Bulk import from a site**
 1. Go to **Import → Bulk Import**
-2. Enter a recipe website URL (e.g., `https://www.seriouseats.com`)
+2. Enter a recipe website URL
 3. Select how many recipes to import
 4. The system discovers recipe URLs and imports them in the background